 A subplot involves the reason for Garnet’s visit and why she won’t reveal how long she plans to stay.
 Everyone senses this is no ordinary visit, but the sisters refuse to communicate in a straightforward manner.
 They just don’t get around to talking about why Garnet is really there.
 It finally comes out near the end of the book, after the other mysteries have been solved.

 Why I Enjoyed the Book

 Part of the fun in this series is watching what happens in the lives of the main characters from book to book.
 You get to know each one very well.
-They have their quirks, but are still lovable.
+They have their quirks but I still love them.
 The characters are so well-developed that you would be able to identify them just by what they say to each other.
 They grow on you.

-I can visualize having a party and inviting all of them for an fascinating evening.
+I can visualize having a party and inviting all of them for a fascinating evening.
 They will not be sneaking into the bedrooms or using foul language.
-Instead they will be entertaining guests who will interact with each other in a lively manner.
+Instead, they will be engaging in lively and sometimes quirky conversations and teasing each other.